glasgow-ipl/glasgow-ipl.github.io/_posts/2025-06-20-coding-education-project-conference.md

 ---

-Ryo Yanagida from the group hosted the ["Coding, Creativity, and Confidence in the Generative AI-Era Conference" conference](https://ccc-ai-era.github.io/events/2025-06-conference) along with the other project members.
+Ryo Yanagida from the group hosted the ["Coding, Creativity, and Confidence in the Generative AI-Era Conference"](https://ccc-ai-era.github.io/events/2025-06-conference) along with the other project members.
 The team included Anna Sollazzo from the School.

 Coding, Creativity, and Confidence in AI-Era project was funded by Glasgow Crucible